Sofrito… this luscious green base can create wonders in your kitchen, believe me when I say that.

 - My recipe is most similar to the Puerto Rican version, where culantro, or recao, is the dominant flavor.
 Often, they also include aji dulce, a pepper that resembles habaneros but is much milder.
 They also often roast their bell peppers prior to adding to their sofrito.

 - Filipino sofrito.
 Yes, this base is popular on the opposite side of the globe!
-A simple mixture of tomatoes, onions and garlic sauteed in oil is the base for many Filipino dishes!
+A simple mixture of tomatoes, onions and garlic sautéed in oil is the base for many Filipino dishes!

 What’s your favorite version?

-Homemade Sofrito, on my Gypsy Plate… enjoy!
+Homemade Sofrito, on our Gypsy Plate… enjoy!

 Try these other flavor enhancers: